pwnedu/UnityTools/MyNotes/README.md

 Optional steps:

-3. Right click in your Assets folder (Inside Editor folder) and go to pwnedu -> Tools -> My Notes Style
+3. Right click in your Assets folder (Inside Editor folder) and go to My Notes -> My Notes Style
 4. Edit your prefered style.

 Useage: